 While you must have an IP address to use the internet, there are ways you can mask or hide it.
 Proxies can be used to divert your online traffic through their own servers before it’s sent to the wider network, hiding your real IP address behind the proxy’s IP address.
 Your internet activity is not hidden, however, making it possible for anyone to look at what you’re doing online.

 A safer and more secure option would be to use a Virtual Private Network (VPN).
-A VPN acts as an encrypted tunnel around all the information that is sent from your device to your ISP’s server, and it hides not only your true IP address, but also all your online activity from ISPs, companies, and governments.
+The best VPNs act as an encrypted tunnel around all the information that is sent from your device to your ISP’s server, and it hides not only your true IP address, but also all your online activity from ISPs, companies, and governments.

-Your best chance of hiding your IP address is with a paid, premium VPN service that stands by its word of not keeping any logs.
-With a good VPN service, you can browse the internet without worrying about your IP address or your online activity being tracked or monitored by your ISP or government.
+Your best chance of hiding your IP address is by choosing the overall best VPN that stands by its word of not keeping any logs.
+With a good service like these, you can browse the internet without worrying about your IP address or your online activity being tracked or monitored by your ISP or government.